vaggelisarg/Mql4-Strategy-1/README.md

 # Mql4-Strategy-AAAFx
 Metatrader 4 strategy that trades a 0.1 position every hour and closes all position on 22:00 oclock every day.
 As shown in the perforamce grapgh startegy produce a googd stable profit for up to 10 years.
-Strategy works exclusively for AAAFx broker.
+Strategy works exclusively for AAAFx broker on EUR/USD currency.